 Step-by-step directions

-2. Place under the broiler for 5 minutes.
+- Roast the veggies.
+Place the tomatillos, chile peppers and onion on the baking sheet and coat with olive oil.
+Broil for 5 minutes.
 Flip vegetables over and broil for an additional 3-5 minutes until charred, but not burnt.
 Remove from the oven and cover chile peppers with aluminum foil.
 Let it sit for 10 minutes.

-5. Reserve about 1-cup of chile verde and pour remainder over pork.
+- Coat the pork.
+Reserve about 1-cup of chile verde and pour remainder over pork.
 Coat all the pork pieces with sauce.

-7. Remove the pork from the pressure cooker and place it on a baking sheet.
+- Shred the pork.
+Remove the pork from the pressure cooker and place it on a baking sheet.
 Using two forks, begin shredding the pork into bite size pieces while removing any large chunks of fat.

-8. For crispy pulled pork, add a single layer of shredded pork onto a baking sheet.
+- Broil (optional).
+For crispy pulled pork, add a single layer of shredded pork onto a baking sheet.
 Drizzle with some of the liquid remaining in the Instant Pot.

 Recipe tips and FAQs

+This recipe is a twist on classic carne asada fries.
 To make carnitas fries, you can fry up your own potatoes or use frozen french fries.
 You can add as much or as little toppings as you like.
 Besides adding a layer of carnitas, you can also add:

-- cheese
+- Cheese

-- sour cream
+- Sour cream

-- guacamole
+- Guacamole

-- extra chile verde sauce
+- Extra chile verde sauce

-- pico de gallo
+- Pico de gallo

-- jalapeรฑo slices
+- Jalapeño slices

-- fresh cilantro
+- Fresh cilantro

-If you are enjoying my recipes, please sign up for myย newsletterย and get my free 28-day meal plan!
-You can also follow me onย Instagramย orย Facebook.
+If you are enjoying my recipes, please sign up for my newsletter and get my free 28-day meal plan!
+You can also follow me on Instagram or Facebook.

 Instant Pot Pulled Pork Chile Verde